-To create the images in my Zoomorphics series, I transform my appearance using body paint and photograph myself as different creatures inspired by the natural world.
-Often a walk in the woods will give me new ideas, based on the plants, animals, and fungi that I encounter there.
+To create the images in my Zoomorphics series, I begin by researching some aspect of the natural world that inspires me.
+Often a walk in the woods will give me a new idea, based on the plants, animals, and fungi that I encounter there.
 My next step is to take or find reference photos.
 Macro (close-up) photographs that allow me to see fine details are particularly useful, because so much of my work is about evoking the textures found in nature.
-I also make preparatory sketches, with watercolor or face paint on paper.
+I also make preparatory sketches, with watercolor or body paint on paper.

 Then I set aside a full day to transform myself and make the final photograph, including 4-5 hours of painting and 2 hours of shooting.
-I paint in front of a mirror, using professional-quality face paints.
-I take the photographs with a digital camera, a tripod, and an iPhone app that allows me to remote control the camera.
-I love to shoot outdoors in warm enough weather.
-But this being Boston, some of my most effective images have been made indoors with relatively simple backdrop and lighting equipment.
+I paint in front of a mirror, using professional-quality body paints.
+I take the photographs with a mirrorless digital camera, a tripod, and an iPhone app that allows me to remote control the camera.
+I love to shoot outdoors in warm weather.
+But this being Boston, some of my most effective images have been made indoors with relatively simple backdrops and lighting equipment.

 Shelby Meyerhoff is a multidisciplinary artist who works as model, painter, and photographer to create her images.
 She approaches her art as a feminist and an environmentalist.
 Meyerhoff lives near the Middlesex Fells, a 3,400-acre nature preserve north of Boston, and draws much of her inspiration from the plants, animals, and fungi found in her local area.
 Before becoming a fine artist, Meyerhoff worked in nonprofit communications, promoting environmental initiatives.